About

 What makes this calculator different

 This tool fixes both.
-Both households start with the same liquid wealth (down payment plus buy-side closing costs).
-At time zero, the buyer spends it on the house; the renter invests it.
-Each month afterwards, whichever side has the lower outflow invests the difference, and country-specific tax treatment is netted in once a year.
-The mortgage interest deduction (US), Hypotheekrenteaftrek and Eigenwoningforfait (NL), the 19% mutuo credit (IT), wealth taxes (Box 3 in the Netherlands, bollo in Italy), and capital-gains tax on the renter's portfolio (US LTCG, IT 26% / 12.5% split for equity vs government bonds) are all modelled in the year-end tick.
+Rather than comparing monthly payments, it runs both households forward from the same starting savings and measures their net worth year by year.
+The full opportunity-cost framing is laid out in the guides and on the methodology page.
+What makes each country distinct is the tax treatment netted in once a year: the mortgage interest deduction (US), Hypotheekrenteaftrek and the Eigenwoningforfait (NL), the 19% mutuo credit (IT), wealth taxes (Box 3 in the Netherlands, bollo in Italy), and capital-gains tax on the renter's portfolio (US LTCG, Italy's 26% / 12.5% split for equity vs government bonds).

 How net worth is defined

 For the buyer: home value minus loan balance, plus any portfolio they have accumulated.
-We do not subtract sale-side transaction costs (agent, notary, transfer tax) โ that gives an accounting view, not a "if I sold today" liquidation view.
+We do not subtract sale-side transaction costs (agent, notary, transfer tax), which gives an accounting view, not a "if I sold today" liquidation view.
 For the renter: portfolio value minus the country-specific capital-gains tax that would be owed on liquidation.
 The two definitions are intentionally asymmetric, to reflect the difference between an illiquid asset and a liquid one.

 Inputs and sharing